rust-lang/rfcs/text/0000-improve-c-types-for-cross-language-cfi.md

-These are not backward-compatibility breaking changes because the Rust compiler currently does not support cross-language CFI (i.e., extern "C" function types indirectly called across the FFI boundary when forward-edge control flow protection is enabled).
+These are not backward-compatibility breaking changes because the Rust compiler currently does not support cross-language CFI (i.e., extern "C" function types indirectly called across the FFI boundary when CFI is enabled).

 ## Why not use the v0 mangling scheme for encoding?